WICG/nav-speculation/no-vary-search.md

 #### … for other browser caches

-For other browser caches, how `No-Vary-Search` applies across redirects is not as obvious, since they usually collapse redirect processing.
+For other browser caches, how `No-Vary-Search` applies across redirects is not as obvious, since they collapse redirect processing.
 For example, the shared worker cache is keyed by request URL, and contains `SharedWorkerGlobalScope` instances contructed from the response body and URL that ultimately results from following all the redirects.
 There is no opportunity to follow along the whole chain of redirects each time we do a cache lookup.

 For these cases, we only account for the `No-Vary-Search` header corresponding to the cache key URL, which is always (to our knowledge) the request URL.
 For example, consider a situation where `/worker.js` redirects to `/worker-v2.js`, preserving any query parameters as part of the redirect.
 Then:

-- If `/worker.js` contains `No-Vary-Search: "debuglog"`, then `new SharedWorker('/worker.js?debuglog=1')` followed by `new SharedWorker('/worker.js?debuglog=0')` will connect to the same shared worker, which was originally created from `/worker-v2.js?debuglog=1`.
+- If `/worker.js` sends `No-Vary-Search: "debuglog"`, then `new SharedWorker('/worker.js?debuglog=1')` followed by `new SharedWorker('/worker.js?debuglog=0')` will connect to the same shared worker, which was originally created from `/worker-v2.js?debuglog=1`.

-- If `/worker-v2.js` contains `No-Vary-Search: "debuglog"`, but `/worker.js` does not, then `new SharedWorker('/worker.js?debuglog=1')` followed by `new SharedWorker('/worker.js?debuglog=0')` will spin up two separate workers, derived from `/worker-v2.js?debuglog=1` and `/worker-v2.js?debuglog=0` respectively.
+- If `/worker-v2.js` sends `No-Vary-Search: "debuglog"`, but `/worker.js` does not, then `new SharedWorker('/worker.js?debuglog=1')` followed by `new SharedWorker('/worker.js?debuglog=0')` will spin up two separate workers, derived from `/worker-v2.js?debuglog=1` and `/worker-v2.js?debuglog=0` respectively.

 ### Interaction with storage partitioning